relvacode/mediastack/README.md

     docker-compose -f oauth-service.yml build
     ```
 You need to rebuild your image every time you update the configuration.
-The provided service in [oauth](oauth/oauth-service.yml) uses the `gelf` logging driver so no long will be available from the console.
+The provided service in [oauth](oauth/oauth-service.yml) uses the `gelf` logging driver so no logging for those services will be available from the console.

 ### Telemetry